firstdraft/guides/rcav-flowchart.md

  10. ... and the second part of the string specifies the name of a file, in this case `play_scissors.html.erb`.

  11. The key `:locals` must go to _another_ `Hash` that has a key/value pair for each variable we want to send to the template for output.
+In this case, I want to send two variables to the template: `computer_move` and `outcome`.

  12. We have to create a folder within `app/views` that matches the name that we specified in the `render()` statement.